 Which will include six classrooms for students with special educational needs

-Local Fianna Fail Minister James Lawless TD has just received confirmation today from the Department of Education that St. Mary's Girls' Post Primary School, that Naas has been given permission to proceed to the tender stage with its plans for their new school building.
+Local Fianna Fail Minister James Lawless TD has just received confirmation today from the Department of Education that St. Mary's Girls' Post Primary School, Naas has been given permission to proceed to the tender stage with its plans for their new school building.

 Minister Lawless stated that this is a crucial step in the progression of this large new school building project in Naas.